 There are a few things to keep in mind when doing a 1031 exchange.
 First, the properties must be of “like-kind.”
 In other words, you can’t exchange a house for a car or vice versa.
 Second, you must complete the exchange within a certain time frame.
 Generally, you have 45 days to complete the exchange after selling your old property.
 Finally, there are some other rules and regulations that apply, so it’s important to consult with an accountant or tax lawyer before proceeding with a 1031 exchange.

-If you are considering selling your home contact Spectrum Houses to receive an offer that allows you the time needed to find another property to complete the 1031 exchange.
+If you are considering selling your home contact Spectrum Houses.
+You can receive an offer that allows you the time needed to find another property to complete your 1031 exchange.

-If you didn’t live at home you may have to pay tax on your gains
+Not living at home may make you pay taxes on your gains

 If you didn’t live in the home you are selling, you may have to pay tax on your sale gains.
 This is because the tax code requires that you live in the home you are claiming as a tax deduction for at least 2 of the 5 years before the sale.
 If you didn’t live in the home for 2 of the last 5 years, you won’t be able to claim a tax deduction for the sale.
 This could mean that you have to pay tax on the capital gains from the sale.